Innisfallen (ship)

 Several ships have been named Innisfallen, the name being derived from the island of Innisfallen in County Kerry and often given to vessels serving the southerly coasts of Ireland.
 Five served on the Irish Sea route between Cork and Fishguard, from 1896 onwards: two of these were war casualties whilst the remainder have been either scrapped or renamed and sold to new owners.

 Innisfallen (1863–1897)

-An earlier ship named Innisfallen was built at Blyth, Northumberland, England, in about 1863.
+A ship named Innisfallen was built at Blyth, Northumberland, England, in about 1863.
 She sank with the loss of eight lives in the English Channel in the vicinity of the Goodwin Sands in a storm at the end of November 1897, on a voyage from South Shields to Cowes.
-She was carrying a cargo of gascoal when she sank.
+She was carrying a cargo of coal gas when she sank.